akapkotel/light_raycasting/README.md

 2. Add option to move position of obstacles when app is running.
 3. Replacing single-colored "lit" polygon with gradient to simulate diminishing power of light.
 It could force me to replace arcade library with something else, since arcade does not allow draw gradient-polygons in real-time.
 4. Adding this project to my Django blog (when it is also finished).
+5. You can change LIGHTS_COUNT variable to add additional sources of light/FOV shadows effect (although I did not implement alpha transparency so rathar than shadows, you have sharp color-change).
+Beware of lights number, since it is computation-heavy.
+6. You can randomize colors of each light to better see that there are many, distinct FOV polygons drawn.
+Set RANDOM_COLORS to True to get random colors, otherwise a visibility/light polygon would by rgb(192, 192, 192).

 If anyone has ideas how to make this algorithm better (faster), please, notice me, fork and make pull-requests.